Skip to content

 Discovering Roma

 Wandering through the many labyrinth-like streets of Rome is like walking through history itself.
-At every corner there is a church or monument with significance.
+At every corner, there is a church or monument of significance.
 But what makes Rome are the people and their culture.
-The Romans are enjoying themselves and their lifestyle, which consists of spending time with friends and having a good wine and dinner.
-Don’t dare to leave Rome without having tried some of the local cuisine!
-And there is more than just Pizza (although it is delicious over here to be fair).
+The Romans enjoy themselves and their lifestyle, which consists of spending time with friends and having a good wine and dinner.
+Don’t dare to leave Rome without trying some local cuisine!
+And there is more than just Pizza (although it is delicious over here, to be fair).

 test